airman604/airman604.github.io/talks.md

 ## Docker Basics for Security Use Cases (workshop)

 Practical introduction to Docker, with labs covering security use cases.

+## Containers Uncontained - Docker security mistakes I made so you don’t have to!

+In this blue team focused talk we review critical Docker security (mis-)configurations I’ve seen in the wild.
+We will consider WHY they are dangerous (there will be demos!) and HOW to fix them.
+The talk is focused on intended (albeit dangerous) functionality, there will be no 0-days.

 ## Practical Threat Modelling